Join the UT Gardens and regional native

 landscape but also increase biodiversity and improve our environment.
 Margie

-Hunter, author of Gardening with Native Plants will give us a chance to learn
+Hunter, author of Gardening with Native Plants of Tennessee: The Spirit of Place, will give us a chance to learn

 how to garden with native plants of Tennessee.
 Participants will also explore